Sounak10/Slide-Builder/README.md

 ├── index
 ├── title
 ├── bullets
+├── speaker_notes
+├── kicker
+├── layout
+├── accent
+├── image_url
-└── speaker_notes
+└── image_alt
 ```

 Markdown is derived output.
 Do not treat Markdown as the source of truth.
+Image fields are currently preserved for schema compatibility but ignored by generation and rendering.

+## Frontend Rendering

+The frontend renders backend Markdown with `@revealjs/react`.
+Generated slides include Reveal-compatible HTML and `.slide` attributes for:

+- Gradient backgrounds.
+- Large display typography.
+- Accent color themes.
+- Plain, high-contrast bullet lists.
+- PDF export using the same slide HTML/CSS.

+The startup slide is a local placeholder in `web/src/components/Presentation.tsx`.

 ## Events

-All outbound presentation events are published through LiveKit data channels and mirrored to `backend/logs/events.jsonl`.
+All outbound presentation events are published through LiveKit data channels and mirrored to `agent/logs/events.jsonl`.

 Current event shapes: